sravani-jakkula/GDP-Project/readme.md

 Login page is created but this is not the finalized one there are some changes on this and my next step is to work on some other web pages
 [Login page](Users/s546985/Desktop/GDp/Gdp1.html)

+# database schema

+i will prepare the database schema regarding the project